bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 Use it when you need to access the user's log, such as the user's history, and report actions.

-:doc:`Type of user auth detailed <authentication_flows>`

-* There are two types of user auth: Authorization code flow and Implicit flow

 .. seealso::

-    See also the tutorial :doc:`"Retrieve elements following a constraint" </tutorials/api_retrieve-elements>`
+    There are two types of auth: Authorization code flow and Implicit flow.
+    Read the :doc:`types of auth flows detailed <authentication_flows>`